Polygonal equalities and virtual degeneracy in $L_{p}$-spaces: Introduction

 As a basic technique used throughout the paper we do not deal directly with equalities of the form (\ref{nt:eq}).
 We instead work with non-trivial weighted generalized roundness equalities with exponent $p$.
-These are an equivalent family of equalities that can be expressed (after simplification) in the form
+These are an equivalent family of equalities that can, after rearrangement and simplification, be expressed in the form